Survey on Sexual Misconduct in the Canadian Armed Forces (SSMCAF)

 Data sources and methodology

-Once the questions were developed, they underwent qualitative testing by the STC Questionnaire Design Resource Center (QDRC), to ensure that respondents could comprehend the questions, and to ensure that they were meaningful and would yield valid results.
+Once the questions were reviewed, they underwent qualitative testing by the STC Questionnaire Design Resource Center (QDRC), to ensure that respondents could comprehend the questions, and to ensure that they were meaningful and would yield valid results.

 This survey is a census with a cross-sectional design.